prysiazhna/retail-analytics/README.md

 - and a full scatterplot for pattern detection

 **Insights:**
-- Temperature has no meaningful influence on weekly sales
+- Temperature shows no meaningful correlation with weekly sales, indicating that weather variation does not materially influence customer purchasing behavior at the aggregated level
-- Visual patterns remain stable regardless of weather variation
+- Sales trends remain stable across temperature ranges, likely because product assortment and store formats are not weather-sensitive
-- Scatterplot confirms the absence of linear or nonlinear correlation
+- The absence of visible patterns in the scatterplot confirms that temperature is not a reliable explanatory variable for sales fluctuations in this dataset

 ---

 ## 🟣 4.
 12-Week Sales Forecast